 So reading through the assumptions, I thought “our readers would probably find it useful if I were to do this exercise and record myself while I do it.”
 So that is exactly what I’ve done.
 Below, you’ll find the assumptions from the aforementioned thread, together with a video I recorded (warning: it’s long and boring!) and the finished product for you to download and follow along as you watch.

 And while I’m on the subject, if you haven’t already you should really check out WSO’s Real Estate Forum.
-As far as I know, it is the only decent real estate forum for institutional CRE professionals out there.
+It’s a great place to engage with other CRE professionals.

 Modeling Exercise Assumptions